gregk27/KSP-Profile-Manager/README.md

 There is currently only support for windows computers, because I have no means of testing on a mac, and have not yet tested on linux.

+# Reporting bugs
+This is still in a developmental phase.
+If you encouter any error, or have any suggestions, please [create an issue](https://github.com/Aree-Vanier/KSP-Profile-Manager/issues) so that I can improve the software.

 # How it works
 The software creates a symlink between a profile folder and the KSP install directory.
 This symlink causes windows to treat the remote folder as if it is in the KSP directory, allowing KSP (as well as CKAN) to run normally.